QuantEcon/lecture-source-jl/rst_files/dynamic_programming/smoothing.rst

 * incomplete markets: the consumer could trade only a single risk-free one-period bond bearing gross one-period risk-free interest rate equal to :math:`\beta^{-1}`

-* the consumer's exogenous nonfinancial income was governed by a linear state space model driven by Gaussian shocks, the kind of model studied in an earlier lecture about :doc:`linear state space models <linear_models>`
+* the consumer's exogenous nonfinancial income was governed by a linear state space model driven by Gaussian shocks, the kind of model studied in an earlier lecture about :doc:`linear state space models <../tools_and_techniques/linear_models>`

 We'll write down a complete markets counterpart of that model